All those EPPA classes (Strengthenings of the Herwig-Lascar theorem): Background and notation

 \section{Background and notation}

-To state our main result, we find it convenient to work with model-theoretic structures generalised in two ways: We equip the language with a permutation group (giving a more systematic treatment to the concept of \emph{permomorphisms} introduced by Herwig~\cite{herwig1998}) and consider functions to the powerset (a further generalisation of~\cite{Evans3}).
+We find it convenient to work with model-theoretic structures generalised in two ways: We equip the language with a permutation group (giving a more systematic treatment to the concept of \emph{permomorphisms} introduced by Herwig~\cite{herwig1998}) and consider functions to the powerset (a further generalisation of~\cite{Evans3}).
 This is motivated by applications, see Section~\ref{sec:orientations}.

 Let $L=L_\mathcal R\cup L_\mathcal F$ be a language consisting of relation symbols $\rel{}{}\in L_\mathcal R$ and function symbols $F\in L_\mathcal F$ each having its {\em arity} denoted by $\arity{}\geq 1$ for relations and $\arityf{}\geq 0$ for functions.